-You must submit three bound hard copies to the Part II Office, PDN.
-One will be returned to you, so that you have it for reference and to bring to the viva examination, leaving two bound copies for the examiners - and an electronic version via Assignments on the main PNB Moodle site (see below for details), by the deadline of 2:30pm on 28th April 2017 (the first Friday of Full Easter Term).
+You must submit three bound hard copies to the Part II Office, PDN, and an electronic version via Assignments on the main PNB Moodle site (see below for details), by the deadline of 2.30pm on 27 April 2018 (the first Friday of Full Easter Term).
 This deadline must be strictly observed.
 Marks may be deducted for late submission.

-Hard copies: these must be bound, each with a title page which includes the title of the project, your name, the supervisor's name, the date and a word count.
+Hard copies: these must be bound, each with a title page which includes the title of the project, your candidate number, the supervisor's name, the date and a word count.
 If the binding cannot be done in your host department, it can be done in Zoology, for a small charge, if you bring the hard copies to reception (ensure you leave enough time before the deadline for this, for example to allow for last minute glitches with printing etc...)
 Reports should be handed in to the Part II Office, PDN.

-You must also include a signed statement in the report that it is your own work, unaided except as may be specified in the statement, and that it does not contain material that has already been used to any substantial extent for a comparable purpose; if two or more candidates have undertaken work in collaboration, they will each be required to indicate the extent of their contribution.
+You must also include a signed statement separate from the report that it is your own work, unaided except as may be specified in the statement, and that it does not contain material that has already been used to any substantial extent for a comparable purpose; if two or more candidates have undertaken work in collaboration, they will each be required to indicate the extent of their contribution.

-Electronic version: You must also submit the final electronic version (all tracked changes accepted; all comments deleted!), in Microsoft Word, via Assignments on the main Moodle site.
+Electronic version: You must submit a PDF version that is the exact match to the hard copies and the final electronic version (all tracked changes accepted; all comments deleted!), in Microsoft Word, via Assignments on the main Moodle site.
 The electronic copy may be used to verify the word count and will be scanned with software for detection of plagiarism (the file size limit for the Word submission is 20MB as this is the Turnitin restriction.
 If your file size exceeds this, try removing the images).